ridabensalem/QA-asignement/README.md

 - Store the orders in an in-memory array (no need for a database).
 - Implement basic error handling (e.g., invalid input for the POST request).
 - The code should be clean, well-structured, and easy to understand.
+- You do not need to install anything just write code , we want to see how you are solving the problem

 ### **Bonus:**
 - Add an endpoint to retrieve a specific order by its `orderId`.